jessepav/lacygoill-wiki-backup/terminal/capabilities.md

     base64 -d <<<${REPLY#$(printf "\e]52;c;")}
     #              ├───┘├───────────────────┘
     #              │    └ remove an undesired prefix from the reply
-    #              └ if no names are supplied to `$ read`, the line read is assigned to the variable REPLY
+    #              └ if no names are supplied to `read`, the line read is assigned to the variable REPLY

 #### ?